-We will use Microsoft Excel frequently in this class.
+We will use Microsoft Excel daily in this class.
 Students will need access to Excel to practice, study, complete assignments, and succeed in the course.
 Excel (as well as other Microsoft Office products) is free to LMU students using an LMU email address via www.office.com/getoffice365.
 It is recommended that you use the PC version of Excel, not the Mac version (if possible), since some of the functionality differs between the two versions.
-You will also need to access to Zoom to participate in the in-class portion of the course.
-A webcam and microphone are necessary as well.
-If you are having technology issues please contact ITS Service Desk (Phone: 310-338-7777 or 213-736-1097, Email helpdesk@lmu.edu or visit https://lmu.service-now.com/servicedesk).
+If you are having technology issues please contact ITS Service Desk (Phone: 310-338-7777 or 213-736-1097, Email helpdesk@lmu.edu or visit https:

+//lmu.service-now.com/servicedesk).